 Photography on Socotra Island

 The main draw for photographers will definitely be the endemic trees and rugged landscapes.
 The dragon blood trees cannot be found anywhere else in the world.
 To me, the diversity of the island is an attraction of itself.
 The mountains, the seascapes, the sand dunes, dark skies, flora & fauna, the people.
 One can create an amazing travel portfolio on this small island.
 Bring a wide variety of lenses and a backup camera.
-Ask your local guide / travel agent for current situation about bringing your drone.

 Photograph responsibly